-Policy: It is the policy of Eau Claire County 4-H and the Eau Claire County Fair that all individuals, youth and adults, be treated fairly, respectfully and with dignity.
-4-H is a community of young people across America who are learning leadership, citizenship and life skills.
-The missions of Eau Claire County 4-H and the Eau Claire County Fair are to effectively support and build this community.
-Other youth organizations which participate in the Eau Claire County Fair have similar missions to accomplish positive youth development and to develop life and leadership skills.
+Policy: It is the policy of the Eau Claire County Fair that all individuals, youth and adults, be treated fairly, respectfully and with dignity.
+The mission of the Eau Claire County Fair is to effectively support and build community.
+All youth organizations which participate in the Eau Claire County Fair aim to accomplish positive youth development and to develop life and leadership skills.

-Scope: This policy pertains to ALL individuals, youth and adults, who participate in Eau Claire County 4-H and/or in Eau Claire County Fair activities, regardless of membership.
+Scope: This policy pertains to ALL individuals, youth and adults, who participate in Eau Claire County Fair activities, regardless of membership.
 This includes the members of all youth organizations who are eligible to enter the county fair, including FFA, 4-H, scouting organizations, breed organizations, etc. This applies to all types of interactions including those that are face-to-face, electronic and written.